The Master of Arts Program in Spanish

 1. Spanish 239A or B (Introduction to Literary Theory)

-All graduate students (assistants and associates) must enroll for a minimum of 12 units or three courses each quarter.
+All graduate students must enroll for a minimum of 12 units or three courses each quarter.
 At least 8 units must be in regularly scheduled graduate courses.
 Any exception must be approved by the Associate Dean of Graduate Studies.
-It is departmental policy that part-time graduate students must enroll for 8 units.
 Students on a fellowship or grant are responsible for meeting the specific requirements of their individual situation.

 Departmental Policy on Directed Readings and Individual Studies (M.A.)